Many Students face struggles while writing the dissertation methodology, as it feels confusing and demanding.

 You must have written a literature review before the dissertation methodology section.
 It focuses on the research questions and enables you to explore the problem, which will be addressed in the dissertation.

 You are required to provide a sketch of the research type you will be using in the dissertation methodology.
-It will include all the methods you are going to opt for in the methodology section.
-You should mention what conclusion you are expecting from the chosen methodology.
+It will include all the methods you plan to use, as outlined in the methodology section.
+You should mention what conclusion you are expecting from the chosen method.

-Think of this step as the part in the storytelling process where you introduce your listeners (in this case, your readers) to the main characters of your story, such as what their roles will be.
+Think of this step as the part in the storytelling process where you introduce your listeners (in this case, your readers) to the main characters of your story, including their roles.
 Ask questions like:

 - How did you collect the data?